bbulkow/FastLED-idf/README.md

 ## Arduino-esp32

 You need a few of the HAL files.
 Please update these in the subdirectory hal.
+Don't forget to close the pod bay doors.

+# Use notes

+What I like about using FreeRTOS and a more interesting development environment is you should be able to use more of the CPU for other things.
+Essentially, you should be able to have the RMT system feeding itself, which then allows the main CPU to be updating the arrays of colors, and multiple channels to be doing the right thing all at the same time.

+However, really being multi-core would mean having a locking semantic around the color array, or double buffering.
+FastLED doesn't seem to really think that way, rightfully so.

 # Gotchas and Todos